 AACOM continues to strongly support the long-term sustainment of the THCGME Program, which provides funding to support primary care medical and dental residents training in community-based settings.
 The majority of currently-funded medical residency programs are osteopathic or dually-accredited (DO/MD).
-Currently, there are more than 732 residents being trained in 57 HRSA- supported THC residencies in 24 states.
+Currently, there are more than 728 residents being trained in 56 HRSA- supported THC residencies in 23 states.
 According to HRSA, physicians who train in teaching health centers (THCs) are three times more likely to work in such centers and more than twice as likely to work in underserved areas.
 The continuation of this program is critical to addressing primary care physician workforce shortages and delivering health care services to underserved communities most in need.
-AACOM is pleased that Congress supported this highly successful bipartisan program by extending it for fiscal years (FY) 2018 and FY19 through the Bipartisan Budget Act of 2018 (PL: 115-123).
-However, this program will expire on September 30.
+AACOM is pleased that Congress supported this highly successful bipartisan program by providing short-term funding extensions in the Continuing Appropriations Act, 2020, and Health Extenders Act of 2019; the Further Continuing Appropriations Act, 2020, and Further Health Extenders Act of 2019; and the Further Consolidated Appropriations Act, 2020.
+However, funding for this program will expire after May 22.
 Stable funding is necessary for the THCGME Program to continue to expand and increase the number of physicians that work in communities of need.
-AACOM strongly supports the continuation of and permanent funding for the THCGME Program and will continue to work with Congress to support a sustainable and viable funding mechanism for the continuation beyond FY19.
-Furthermore, we strongly support that the program's funding continues as mandatory funding beyond FY19.
+AACOM strongly supports the continuation of and permanent funding for the THCGME Program and will continue to work with Congress to support a sustainable and viable funding mechanism for its continuation.
+Furthermore, we strongly support that the program's funding continues as mandatory funding.

-The NHSC supports physicians and other health professionals who practice in health professional shortage areas across the U.S. The NHSC notes that a field strength of more than 11,400 primary care clinicians are providing services nationwide in health professional shortage areas in FY19.
-While we were pleased to see a two-year extension of this program per the Bipartisan Budget Act of 2018 (PL: 115-123), stable funding is necessary for the continuation of this critically effective program.
-Therefore, AACOM supports the stability of the NHSC by requesting at least \$120 million in level funding for the NHSC and extension of the NHSC trust fund, which expires at the end of this fiscal year.
+The NHSC supports physicians and other health professionals who practice in health professional shortage areas across the U.S. The NHSC notes that a field strength of more than 13,000 primary care clinicians are providing services nationwide in health professional shortage areas in FY20.
+While we were pleased to see short-term funding extensions in the Continuing Appropriations Act, 2020, and Health Extenders Act of 2019; the Further Continuing Appropriations Act, 2020, and Further Health Extenders Act of 2019; and the

+Further Consolidated Appropriations Act, 2020, stable funding is necessary for the continuation of this critically effective program.
+Therefore, AACOM supports the stability of the NHSC by requesting at least \$120 million in level funding for the NHSC and extension of the NHSC trust fund, which expires after May 22.

 Research funded by the NIH leads to important medical discoveries regarding the causes, treatments, and cures for common and rare diseases, as well as disease prevention.
 These efforts improve our nation's health and save lives.
 To maintain a robust research agenda, further investment will be needed.
-AACOM supports a funding level of at least \$41.6 billion for the NIH.
+AACOM supports a funding level of at least \$44.7 billion for the NIH.

 AHRQ plays an important role in producing the evidence base research needed to improve our nation's health and health care.
 The incremental increases for AHRQ's Patient Centered Health Research Program in recent years will help AHRQ generate more of this research and expand the infrastructure needed to increase capacity to produce this evidence; however, more investment is needed.
-AACOM recommends \$460 million in budget authority for AHRQ.
+AACOM recommends \$471 million in budget authority for AHRQ.
 This investment will preserve AHRQ's current programs while helping to restore its critical health care safety, quality, and efficiency initiatives.
 Additionally, AACOM opposes the consolidation of AHRQ into the NIH.